Γ-Linolenic acid: Source of eicosanoids

 The seed oil of Oenothera biennis (evening primrose) is a source of GLA.

 From GLA, the body forms dihomo-γ-linolenic acid (DGLA).
 This is one of the body's three sources of eicosanoids (along with AA and EPA.)
 DGLA is the precursor of the prostaglandin PGH_{1}, which in turn forms PGE_{1} and the thromboxane TXA_{1}.
 Both PGE1_{1} and TXA_{1} are anti-inflammatory; thromboxane TXA_{1}, unlike its series-2 variant, induces vasodilation, and inhibits platelet consequently, TXA_{1} modulates (reduces) the pro-inflammatory properties of the thromboxane TXA_{2}.
 PGE_{1} has a role in regulation of immune system function and is used as the medicine alprostadil.

 Unlike AA and EPA, DGLA cannot yield leukotrienes.
 However, it can inhibit the formation of pro-inflammatory leukotrienes from AA.

 Although GLA is an n−6 fatty acid, a type of acid that is, in general, pro-inflammatory, it has anti-inflammatory properties.
 (See discussion at Essential fatty acid interactions: The paradox of dietary GLA.)

 Topical use

 In 2002, the UK Medicines and Healthcare products Regulatory Agency withdrew marketing authorisations for evening primrose oil as an eczema remedy.
+The BMJ commented in 2003 that it had taken 20 years to demonstrate that the substance was of no use in atopic dermatitis, and called for more transparency in the research on which drug licensing decisions were taken.